 Student Discount.
 Students may receive 20% off their dinner ticket purchase by using the discount code STUDENT at checkout.
 Students using this discount code must show their school ID at the registration table the evening of the event.

 PROFESSIONAL BABYSITTING AVAILABLE

 This event is restricted to ages 14 and up.
-Professional babysitting services are available for children, 10 years old and younger, at $20 per child.
-Deadline for pre-registration for babysitting services is Saturday, October 15 at 9:00pm.
-The babysitting fee includes babysitting for the entire evening plus pizza, fruit and juice.
-Babysitting may be purchased with the dinner tickets.
-You will receive an information form via email for each child needing babysitting services; please complete and return the form prior to the dinner.
+Professional babysitting services are available for children at $10 per child.
+Please complete the registration form for children needing babysitting during the dinner.
+The cost includes babysitting for the entire evening plus pizza, fruit and juice.
 Advance registration is required to ensure an adequate number of caregivers is on hand the day of the event.
-IF SPACE IS AVAILABLE, any child needing babysitting services at the event who is not pre-registered will incur a $55 fee.

 Cutoff date for babysitting registration is Sunday, October 18, 2015 at 9:00 p.m.